mangopdf/mangopdf.github.io/_posts/2018-09-26-stealing-chrome-cookies-without-root.md

 This sets remote debugging listening on localhost:9222 (the default port for Chrome Remote Debugging).
 It won't open a browser window, either.
 We need to tell headless Chrome browse to something so we can open a tab and start debugging it.
 You can replace `gmail.com` with anything you like.

 At this point, you can view any page as if Elon opened it in a new tab (and so, see all his Facebook messages, in our example).
 You can do that by adding `--dump-dom` to the command above, which will print out the HTML of the page you ask for (`gmail.com` above).
-But that seems a bit tedious and not very stealthy, we can do better than that if we just _believe_.
+But that seems a bit tedious, not very stealthy, and we can do better than that if we just _believe_.

 Normally, you're supposed to like, open a _second_ Chrome, point it at the first Chrome, and use it to debug Chrome itself.
 Ya we're not gonna do that.
 We're gonna remotely debug Chrome with `curl`.